Do you want to speak with an accent that sounds more native like?

 Being able to identify, extract and distinguish individual sounds is an important step before we engage in more practical hands-on exercises.

 Each section ends with a vowel training exercise to help the student absorb the natural patterns of British English pronunciation.
-The basic pattern introduced here is that of a combination of the target sound together with the schwa sound.
-The purpose of this exercise is to help the student become more accustomed to the natural rhythm of stressed and unstressed syllables which is a key characteristic of British English pronunciation.
+The basic pattern introduced here is a combination of the target sound together with the schwa sound.
+These simple exercises will help the student become more accustomed to the natural rhythm of stressed and unstressed syllables, which is a key characteristic of British English pronunciation.